MarkCumminsIRL/DFCS-H3014/labs/02-Introducing_git_and_github/README.md

 git add --all
 ```

-It also best practice to add a message with each update, just a short message that highlights what changed in this update.
+It is also best practice to add a message with each update, just a short message that highlights what changed in this update.
 'Fixed bug in login' or similar.
 Again we can do this using the command:

 ```bash
 git commit -m "updated readme.md"